Blue checking accounts icon

 In an age of plastic spending and mobile payments, living within your means can easily slide into living beyond your means.

 And many of us fall into this trap without realizing it.
-Getting out of this trap can be “easier said than done,” said Nick Manley, Financial Advisor for SELCO Investment & Retirement Services.
+Getting out of this trap can be “easier said than done,” said Nick Manley, LPL Financial Advisor* for SELCO Investment & Retirement Services.

 “Living within your means can be challenging, especially in today’s society,” Manley said.
 “Debt can accrue quickly if you’re not paying attention, and with that comes added stress.
 You’ll thank yourself down the road if you can avoid the debt pitfall.”